 Got a sweet tooth?
-Pull up a seat and kick up your feet, cause you’re in good company.
+Set up a seat and kick up your feet, cause you’re in good company.
 Last night, after my groceries were delivered, I laid out a big plate of vegetables in the hopes that I’d choose health over cream popsicles.
 (Yes.
 I said “delivered”.
-Lazy and sweet tooth are two unfortunate conditions that tend to go hand in hand.)
+Lazy & sweet tooth are two unfortunate conditions which tend to go hand in hand.)
 I doubt I need to tell you the outcome.

 - Honey has a higher percentage of fructose, and is therefore significantly sweeter than sugar.
 Less honey is required to achieve the same desired sweetness.